-A: Critics have long argued that the agencies suffer from a fundamental conflict of interest: They are paid by the same companies whose bonds they rate.
+A: The government sided with critics of the industry, who believe it suffers from a fundamental conflict of interest: Rating agencies are paid by the same companies whose bonds they rate.

-According to various investigations of the crisis, rating agencies competed with each other for the business of the banks and brokerages that were packaging the mortgage-backed bonds.
+S&P competed with Fitch and Moody's for the business of the banks and brokerages that were packaging the mortgage-backed bonds.
 In some cases, critics say, rating-agency analysts were pressured to give unrealistically high ratings to curry favor with Wall Street.

 Q: So who's going to jail?

 A: No one.
 The charges are civil, so the harshest penalties would be fines and limits on how the company does business.

 In general law enforcement officials have had a tough time making criminal cases against high-profile people involved in the 2008 financial crisis.
 Justice Department officials have argued that they simply don't have the evidence to prosecute criminal cases, which would carry a higher burden of proof than civil charges.

 So most of the cases related to the crisis have been actions by regulators or lawsuits against small-time mortgage industry workers who committed on-the-ground fraud.
 No major Wall Street executive has faced the threat of jail time in relation to the crisis.